blessBfon/drea/README.md

-**📘 Lex Validation** is a lightweight and flexible JavaScript validation library designed to simplify data validation using rules, schemas, and models.
+# Lex Validation – Beginner-Friendly Documentation

-It allows you to validate single entries, multiple entries, and even create reusable validation models with customizable rules.
+**Lex Validation** is a lightweight JavaScript validation library for validating single values, multiple entries, and schema-based data using **predefined rules** or **custom models**.
+It works both in browsers and Node.js.

 ---

 ## ✨ Features

-- ✅ Validate a single field with a function or regular expression rule
+- ✅ Validate a single value with a function or regular expression.
-- ✅ Validate multiple entries at once
+- ✅ Validate multiple entries at once.
-- ✅ Define schema-based validation using ClassicModel or CustomClassicModel
+- ✅ Define schema-based validation with `ClassicModel` or `CustomClassicModel`.
-- ✅ Built-in validators for username, email, phone number, password, and required fields
+- ✅ Built-in validators for username, email, phone number, password, and required fields.
-- ✅ Automatically return clear error messages
+- ✅ Clear, descriptive error messages.
-- ✅ Works in browsers and Node.js
+- ✅ Beginner-friendly syntax with explicit examples.
-- ✅ Beginner-friendly syntax
+- ✅ Optional normalization utilities.

 ---